upcs/cs341-project-ss2020-swift/README.md

 ```

-#### visuals.js -> showMetadataAlert
+#### showMetadataAlert -> metadata with no title
 One issue we could run into when trying to show a metadata alert is not having the metadata available.
-In the case where the title is missing from the
+When the title is missing from the metadata, this test
-metadata, this test tests that the error is handled gracefully by printing a specific error message to the "#metadata-title" div for the user to see from the front end.
+ensures that the error is handled gracefully.
+A specific error message will be printed to the "#metadata-title" div for the user to see from the front end.
 A simple refresh should fix this issue.

 ```javascript
   let metadata =